Continuous Movement and Changes of a Glacier

 Matanuska Glacier Ice Fall in 2015

-Water moves through these weak layers, pouring from glacial openings called vents or from the end (toe) of the glacier into the Matanuska River.
+Water moves through these weak layers, pouring from glacial openings called vents or from the glacier’s end (toe) into the Matanuska River.
 These melting changes also influence the opening of crevasses.
-Crevasse is the French term for the large cracks in the ice that often appear blue.
+(A poro-damage phase field model for hydrofracturing of glacier crevasses, 2021) Crevasse is the French term for the large cracks in the ice that often appear blue.

 During the melt season, you will find a large glacial lake at the bottom of the icefall at the end of the glacier.
-The glacial melt and rises feed this lake, then drop and stagnate as temperatures change—eventually meltwater and confluences with the Matanuska River.
+(Denner et al., 1999, pp. 267-271) The glacial melt and rises feed this lake, then drop and stagnate as temperatures change—eventually meltwater and confluences with the Matanuska River.
 The meltwater is constantly stirred by glacial silt and rock, appearing in different shades of grey.
-The shade of grey depends on how much water is present, how fast, and how much sediment is currently present.
+The color of meltwater depends on how much water is present, how fast it flows, and how much sediment it contains.

 Over the Years

-For decades, people have been exploring this roadside glacier and stacking up their stories.
-First-hand accounts from glacier guides and locals tell the tale of decades past and how the glacier is changing in our lifetimes.
-The pictures show the number of feet of surface ice melting per year.
-This down wasting is reducing the glacier’s height, increasing the size of the glacial lake, and leaving a larger expanse of rocky moraine at the glacier’s toe.
+For decades, people have been visiting this roadside glacier and collecting their stories.
+First-hand accounts from glacier guides and locals describe years past and reveal how the glacier is transforming within our lifetimes.
+The images illustrate the number of feet of surface ice lost each year.
+This thinning reduces the glacier’s height, expands the glacial lake, and leaves a broader stretch of rocky moraine at the glacier’s toe.

-Where beaming white ice once lined the pathway to the fall, it is now rocky moraine and dirt cones.
-Climbers previously scaled giant walls adjacent to the icefall.
-These walls are now much smaller mounds of ice.
-The glacial lake has grown in size as water flows over the thinning ice underneath.
-Sometimes, water currents cut large chunks of ice free to float on as icebergs.
+Where brilliant white ice once edged the trail to the fall, rocky moraine and dirt cones now dominate.
+Climbers previously tackled towering ice walls near the icefall; now, these are diminished mounds.
+The glacial lake has expanded as water carves channels through thinning ice below.
+Occasionally, strong currents break large slabs of ice free to drift as icebergs.

 Matanuska Glacier 2019